see7e/programming-studies/Languages/Go/README.md

 # Interfaces

-In Go, an interface is a type that specifies a set of method signatures.
-A type in Go is said to satisfy an interface if it implements all the methods declared by that interface.
+In Go, an interface is a type that **specifies a set of method signatures**.
+A type in Go is said to satisfy an interface if it **implements all the methods declared by that interface**.
 Unlike some other languages, Go interfaces are implicitly satisfied, meaning that you don't need to explicitly declare that a type implements an interface.

+For me is a bit confusing to understand at first beacuse I'm used to work with Python (OOP) but there's some points that I think are important to understand:

+- They don't have hyerarchy by nature, but you can create a hierarchy by embedding interfaces in other interfaces.
+- As the implementation is implicit, there's no need to declare that a type implements an interface (that's the most difficult part for my little brain to understand).
+- They don't have constructors, but you can use a function that returns an interface type (like a factory function
+- They can be used as a function parameter, so you can pass any type that satisfies the interface (like a duck type)
+- They define only the signature, not the behavior (like an abstract class)

 Here's a basic example of an interface: